yt-dlp/yt-dlp/README.md

                                      filenames
     --no-restrict-filenames          Allow Unicode characters, "&" and spaces in filenames (default)
-    --windows-filenames              Force filenames to be Windows compatible --no-windows-filenames           Make filenames Windows compatible only if using Windows (default)
+    --windows-filenames              Force filenames to be Windows-compatible
+    --no-windows-filenames           Make filenames Windows-compatible only if
+                                     using Windows (default)
     --trim-filenames LENGTH          Limit the filename length (excluding extension) to the specified number of